- Directed By: Antony Hoffman

 |Domestic Box Office: $17,480,890||Overseas Box Office: $15,983,079|

 The spec script for Red Planet by Chuck Pfarrer was purchased by Village roadshow in early 1998 and the project was one of the first in development between Roadshow and Warner Bros, which had recently inked a five-year co-financing and distribution pact.
-When announced in 1998, the budget was expected to be in the $50 million range, but when it went into production in mid 1999, Red Planet was being touted as an expensive $75 million picture.
+The budget for Red Planet was $75 million.

 The production of Red Planet was also in a development race with Disney’s Mission To Mars, which slightly made it before the cameras first.
 Filming was also beset by the usual difficulties caused by Val Kilmer.
 In Tom Sizemore’s memoir he went into detail about Kilmer’s demands for on-set rewrites, refusing to leave his trailer and eventually Sizemore beating the crap out of Kilmer.

 Warner Bros first dated Red Planet for March 31, which was two weeks after Mission to Mars was scheduled and then WB bumped it to June 16.
 The studio then moved it to November 10, to keep it away from Titan A.E, which was dated for June 16.
 Mission To Mars was poorly received by both critics and audiences and Red Planet was viewed as just more of the same.